now8-org/api/README.md

 ## Documentation

+You can access the online version at <https://m0wer.github.io/now8-api/>.

-Once installed, to render the documentation, run (from the `docs/` directory):
+Alternatively, once installed, to render the documentation run (from the `docs/` directory):

 ```bash
 pip install -r requirements.txt